annettebalmes/annettebalmes.github.io/_posts/2023-10-06-NDVI-analysis.md

 To begin, I aquired the raster data from [Wildland Fire Interagency Geospatial Services (WFIGS) Historic Perimeters 2013 API explorer site](https://data-nifc.opendata.arcgis.com/datasets/nifc::historic-perimeters-2018/api) and downloaded it using the [APPEEARS](https://appeears.earthdatacloud.nasa.gov/) API (Application Programming Interface) for the royal gorge location and looked at the NDVI.

-First I looked at the NDVI difference for the immediate pre-fire and and post-fire years, 2012 to 2014.
+First, I looked at the NDVI difference for the immediate pre-fire and and post-fire years, 2012 to 2014.

 <iframe src="/assets/ndvi/ndvi_pre_post_fire_years.html"
     sandbox="allow-same-origin allow-scripts"